Monitoring & Evaluation Challenges & Solutions

 For many NGOs, the process of monitoring and evaluation is a novelty and they do not persist with the process.
 This often leads to ineffective strategies that do not generate the right data or give you false data.
 Acting upon false data impulsively could have severe long-term effects that could potentially damage your organization.

 How To Overcome It: Trial and error is the best way to go in such a situation.
 However, you might need to double down your efforts and consult an expert to improve your strategies.
-It might be more expensive in the short-term but yield better long-term results.
+It might be more expensive in the short term but yield better long-term results.
 Or you could look for organizations that provide training for NGOs.
-If you don’t have the resources for that, then we have a lot of free material available, especially in Bahasa, which can be used to learn about M&E.
+If you don’t have the resources for that, there are also free online courses available, one such course is Artemis Academy, which deals with impact measurement-related topics.

 Using Modeled Frameworks